cmiles/PointlessWaymarksProject/PointlessWaymarks.CmsContentEditor/DevNotes.md

 ## Notes

+5/5/2021

+Reworked the copy changes in the Photo list in a more re-usable form and reworked the Post and Photo lists.
+In the process also pulled a number of the list item display controls into the resource file for better reuse.

 5/4/2021

 Pulled in code for the Commands that I was using from the MvvmHelpers - the package is amazing but with only WPF in the project it felt appropriate to pull in code rather than keep the whole library.